bharathbhaskr/GenTutor-AI-study-assistant/README.md

 ```
 **Note**: Keep your token private; do not push it to public repositories.

+Message us if you wnat to use the token

 ---

 ### 4. Prepare the Knowledge Base